Helioviewer-Project/api/management/README.md

 Contains scripts related to HEK event management.

 ## statistics
-Contains scripts related to statistics management.
+Contains scripts related to statistics management (i.e. updating data coverage stats).

+## submodules
+Contains helpful scripts for setting up submodules

 ## config.php
 Import into php scripts to load the configured Config.ini.
 This is a compatibility layer so that every script doesn't need to search '../../../' to load the main Config.php.
 They just need to find this one.